home-assistant/home-assistant.io/source/_integrations/fireservicerota.markdown

 Location related are `latitude` and `longitude` which holds the exact location of the incident, `address_type` e.g. `home` and `formatted_address` which ontains the address in string format.

-Lastly `message_to_speech_url` which is an URL of the mp3 file containing the spoken text of the incident, this can be used in a automation.
+Lastly `message_to_speech_url` which is a URL of the mp3 file containing the spoken text of the incident, this can be used in a automation.

 ### Duty Binary Sensor